html-graph/html-graph.github.io/content/edge-shapes/custom.md

 This interface requires:
 - public property `svg`, which stores edge svg element
-- method `render`, which updates `svg` property, based on provided parameters.
+- method `render`, which updates `svg` property based on provided parameters.

 A custom edge shape can be provided via a factory function in the `setDefaults` method of `CanvasBuilder`.